instagrapi

 This is a best practices guide around using the Instagram API so that you don’t get rate limited or banned.

-Use a Proxy
+Use a Stable Proxy Identity

-If you’re getting errors like this
+If you’re getting errors like this:

-The exact proxy provider matters less than consistency and quality.
 Here is the shape of using a proxy with instagrapi:

 from instagrapi import Client